mangila/pokedex-java/README.md

 ## backstage

-Tasks that populates redis and mongodb with data
+Tasks and middleware services that populates redis and mongodb with data